Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Methodology

 \subsection{Architecture}

 This study presents two architectures: the base model and the multi-group model.
-The former serves as a performance baseline, while the latter is employed in the Simultaneous Learning methodology in conjunction with the Simultaneous Learning Loss.
+The former serves as a performance baseline, while the latter is employed in the Simultaneous Learning methodology in conjunction with the SSL given by Eq.~\eqref{eq:simultaneous_learning_loss}.

-The base model's architecture comprises a series of convolutional layers responsible for extracting features from input images, which are resized to $300x300$ pixels before processing.
+The base model's architecture comprises a series of convolutional layers responsible for extracting features from input images, which are resized to $300\times300$ pixels before processing.
 Following feature extraction, the output is channeled to a Global Average Pooling (GAP) layer \cite{lin2013network} that reduces the dimensionality of the features and enhances the model's robustness to variations in input image sizes.
 Subsequently, the GAP is connected to a sequence of two dense layers containing $n_1$ and $n_2$ neurons, respectively, utilizing the ReLU activation function.
 A final classification layer with $k$ outputs is added, where $k$ denotes the number of classes in the target dataset.
 The softmax activation function is applied to the classification layer outputs to determine each class's probability.
 The loss function employed in this model is categorical cross-entropy.
-Fig. \ref{fig:model_base} visually represents the base model.
+Figure \ref{fig:model_base} visually represents the base model.

-Fig. \ref{fig:model_multi_group} depicts the multi-group model.
+Figure \ref{fig:model_multi_group} depicts the multi-group model.
 The primary distinction from the base model resides in the last layer, where $m$ outputs are incorporated, with $m$ representing the number of classes in the auxiliary dataset.
 As a result, the adapted model's total number of outputs is $k + m$.
 Compared to the base network, the additional trainable parameters amount to $m \times (n_2 + 1)$, where $n_2$ denotes the number of neurons in the model's penultimate layer.
 Notably, the number of parameters increase is linear concerning the classes of the auxiliary dataset, rendering the model's size and training scalable.
 Upon completion of the training process, the $m$ outputs and their corresponding parameters can be discarded, retaining only the outputs pertinent to the target dataset.